yaroslaff/evalidate/README.md

 this will be enough for '1+1' expression (in src argument), but not for '1-1'.
 If you will try '1-1', it will report error:

-    ERROR: Compilation error: Operaton type Sub is not allowed.
+    ERROR: Validation error: Operaton type Sub is not allowed

 This way you can start from scratch and allow only required operations.
 As an alternative, you can use built-in list of allowed operations and extend it if needed, using *addnodes* argument.

 For example, "1*1" will give error:

-  ERROR: Compilation error: Operaton type Mult is not allowed
+  ERROR: Validation error: Operaton type Mult is not allowed

 But it will work with addnodes: